 As it turned out, it’s useful to distinguish these two definitions, as not everyone has a clear understanding.
 Before starting a search of any tool, let’s define the difference between the mentioned above functions.

-Social Media Monitoring is a simplification of a brand or product name mentions search and related keywords.
+Social Media Monitoring is a simplification of a product name mentions search and related keywords.
 In particular, to track mentions, comments and replies from customers fall under this definition.
-Every time you look up the recent comments and likes on your brand name, you perform the process of social media monitoring.
+Every time you look up the recent comments and likes, you perform the process of social media monitoring.

 The screenshot reflects the mention dynamics of Ahrefs on Twitter.
 Famm.io shows all the changes for the last 3 months, including mentions, likes, comments, reach and shares.
 This way, it’s never been easier to collect and manage the data for any period you need, choosing social platforms to your preference.